 “Vaccination is the only way to save our industry and open it up again, without restrictions.
 If we don’t get it done, we’re going to lose some amazing businesses.”

-The campaign was the brainchild of David Nobay, an award-winning creative director, artist and writer with more than 30 years’ experience in marketing.
+Put a Jab on the Menu was the brainchild of David Nobay, an award-winning creative director, artist and writer with more than 30 years’ experience in marketing.
 Some of his closest friends and relatives are in hospitality, and he was witnessing the devastating effects on them first-hand.
-He saw that the answer to re-opening was simple: encouraging the people who care about Australian restaurants to get vaccinated – quickly.
+He saw that the answer to re-opening was simple: encourage the people who care about Australian restaurants to get vaccinated.

 “I believe weaponising your immediate tribe to tell your own story about COVID’s impact is going to become increasingly vital in our community,” Nobay says.
 “It reflects an authentic charisma that can’t be recreated by a government committee, however well-meaning.”

-Much like the chefs they celebrate, this project has been a labour of love for the many creatives involved in bringing the campaign to life; perhaps no one more so than the film’s director, Susan Stitt.
-Before becoming one of Australia’s most awarded cinematographers, Stitt owned two-hatted Sydney restaurant POND in the nineties, a restaurant that launched the careers of Brahimi and Peter Gilmore.
+Much like the chefs they celebrate, this project has been a labour of love for the many creatives involved in bringing the campaign to life.
+Perhaps no one more so than the film’s director, Susan Stitt.
+She owned two-hatted Sydney restaurant POND in the nineties.
+This was the restaurant that launched the careers of Brahimi and Peter Gilmore.